 So now you’ve got a stack of three-dimensional travel memories and an empty wall.
 Pinterest would tell you the only logical next step involves a spool of string, clothespins, and if you’re very motivated, some twinkle lights.
-On the other hand, this five-tiered frame is $20 at Bed, Bath, & Beyond.
+On the other hand, this five-tiered frame is $14 on Amazon.
 It’s not cheating, I promise.

 Pin them to a cork map bulletin board

 Or have someone artsy do it for you